uselotus/lotus-docs/docs/extensibility/integrate-payment-providers.md

 This frontend display is much more open-ended than the backend integration but we still have a few steps that can get you started:

 1. In the `frontend/src/types/payment-processor-type.ts` file, create a new interface for the data sent in a request to Lotus' backend, and add it as an option for the `data` parameter in the `PaymentProcessorConnectionRequestType` interface.
 You can see that for the Stripe integration, the only data we needed was the authorization code provided by the Oauth integration.
 2. In the `frontend/src/integrations/PaymentProcessorIntegrations.tsx` file, create a new functional component that describes what should happen once we get redirected from the authorization page for your payment processor.
-We have an exampel for hwo we did it for Stripe in the file.
+We have an example for how we did it for Stripe in the file.
 3. In the `frontend/src/config/Routes.tsx` file, add a new route for your payment processor.
 You can see how we did it for Stripe in the file.